MRimk/UniversityNotes/TCP-IP-Networking.md

 Reasons why it exists - it is the filtering router, or conducts packet inspection

 **Segment routing** - does source routing but also applies a function (screening or traffic separation).
 Used in data centers.

+### OSPF (Open Shortest Path First) with Single area

+Every router has:

+- interface database (physical connecitions - learnt by configuration)
+- adjacency database (neighbors' states - learnt by _hello_ prootcol)
+- link state database (network map (list of links) - learnt by flooding)

+_Hello_ protocol:
+ping-style, used to discover neighboring routers, and to detect failures (e.g. if neighbor did not respond after 3 times it is considered "dead")

+#### Link state database and LSAs

+Routers **synchronize** their link state databases when they become neighbors: if one router is new and copies what the other already knows otherwise, they merge/concatenate their databases

+After synchronization, a router sends and accepts **link state advertisements (LSAs)**:

+- every router sends one LSA describing its attached networks and neighboring routers
+- LSAs are flooded to the entire area and stored by all routers in their link state database
+- LSAs contain a **sequence number** and **age** - only messages with new sequence number are accepted and re-flooded to all neighbors. (sequence number prevents loops, age field is used to periodically resend LSA and to flush invalid LSAs)

+There is also a network LSA: it exists on ethernet topology with more than one routers, and it has a **Designated Router**.
+One of the ways to create a topology for this case is to create a mesh (but this complicates Dijkstra), so routers choose one Designated Router which creates the mapping. (risk - DR may fail all together - then they would need to rechoose DR again - detected by a missing "network LSA" part)

+#### Topology graph

+the link state database descibes an oriended graph with outgoing edge cost = cost given in LSA.

+Every router and every Ethernet network corresponds to one node in the graph (cost from network node to router node is 0 by default)

+OSPF packets are sent directly over **IP** (OSPF protocol = 89) Reliable transmission is managed by OSPF with OSPF **acks and timers**

+OSPFv2 supports IPv4 only
+OSPFv3 supports IPv6 and dual-stack networks

+#### Path computation uses Dijkstra's algorithm

+Performed at every router (based on link state database)

+Router computes one or several shortest paths to every destination from self.

+Paths are computed independently at every node because it computes shortest paths starting from itself, and synchronization of databases guarantees no persistent loops.

+Dijkstra's algorithm builds a tree of shortest paths from this node to all nodes.
+It adds one node at a time to the working set, by picking the node that is closest.

+If possible, there are multiple paths kept to the destination for redundancy

+After performing Dijkstra, router keeps **routing table** which stores the next-hop and the distance to every destination.
+This is built from the predecessor set of the first hop.

+To optimize the computation:

+- stub networks are removed before applying Dijkstra
+- then, Dijkstra is run and the routing table contains costs and next hop to routers
+- then, stub networks are added to the routing table one by one, using the information on how to reach the routers that lead to the stub networks.

+#### Equal cost multipath

+How should you forward paths?
+Use all the paths with equal probability because then there is load balancing.
+But because it may cause packer reordering, it's better to have **per-flow load balancing** which would be implemented with a hash function applied on the flow identifier (source and destination IP and port tuple)

+#### Changes to topology

+Links fail or routers reboot - changes to topology

+the routers detect failures through:

+- OSPF hello protocol
+- Bidirectional Forwarding Detection (BFD) protocol - hello protocol at the Ethernet level (directly - because there might be no power on the cable)

+If a router detects a change in the sate of a link or a neighboring router:

+1. it floods a new LSA - neighbors propagate the change to the entire OSPF area
+2. all routers update their link-state databse, recompute Dijkstra and routing tables with the new LSA

+#### Security of OSPF

+Attacks:
+send invalid routing information -> disrupt network operation send forged routing information -> change network paths DoS attack

+OSPF security protects against invalid and forged inforamtion with **authentication**

+OSPF Type 3 authentication:
+Secred shared keys - because it is under the same domain.
+Message is appended with MAC (message authentication code) - Crypto sequence number (in cleartext so that neighbor could also compute the hash and used to avoid replay attacks), and a digest.

+### OSPF with multiple areas

+LSA flooding does not scale in very large networks

+OSPF uses multiple areas and hierarchy of two routing levels: a backbone area (area 0) or several non-backbone areas

+All inter-area traffic goes through backbone area 0

+#### Principles of OSPF multi-area operation

+1. inside one area, link state is used.
+One Link Stae Database per area
+2. Area **border routers** belong to both areas and have 2 link state databases (for local area and for area 0)
+3. A border router injects **aggregated distance information** (using summary LSA) learnt from one area into other area

+All routers in area 0 compute their distances to networks outside the area using Bellman-Ford formula: $$d(self, n1) = \min\limits_{\text{BR} \in \text{Area0}} \{d(self, \text{BR}) + d(\text{BR}, n1)\}$$

+### Other uses of Link State Routing

+Links tate routing (OSPF or IS-IS) provides a complete view of area to every node.
+This can provide advanced functions:

+- multi-class routing - compute different routes for different types of services
+- explicit routes (with source routing) - an edge router computes the entire path, and writes it in the packet header.
+This avoids transiend loops/supports fast re-route after failre.
+Used in deterministic networks

+#### Use - bridge VLANs across a campus

+Routers can hear on the MAC layer and forward the MAC frames from one to the other.

+This can be implemented by routers overhearing what VLAN is active (tunnels - MAC in IP) on any oftheir ports and put this information in the link state database.
+(Cisco TRILL protocol)

+This does not require to connect all of these routers to be connected by switches.
+Trunk architecture requires a cable to connect all of them.